 Different knee pads have different ways of staying secure.
 Often they will have straps or be tight fitting to stop them slipping down and becoming ankle warmers.
 But you will find ones with velcro straps that allow you to put them on and take them off without having to take your shoes off.
 This is worth paying attention to, as the wrong kind of fastening can scratch your skin and prove very uncomfortable.

 When choosing mountain bike knee pads, the amount of protection is the most important consideration.
 If you opt for pads with lots of coverage and lots of padding, you will get pads that are quite bulky and quite hot.
 This will have an effect on your comfort and ability to pedal.
 So you need to determine what is most important to you.
 This is usually down to the type of mountain biking you are doing.

 Light Weight Mountain Bike Knee Pads – These are slim fitting and offer minimum protection, but they do have an emphasis on light weight.
 With the best ones, you will easily forget that you are wearing them and are good for pedalling all day.
 You will be protected from scrapes, but won’t be great for big falls.

 Trail – Trail knee pads are designed for all day riding, but provide a lot more protection.
 Most won’t protect anything other than you knees, but they will be effective in most situations.

-However, if you ride technical stuff or downhill, you may want something a bit more substantial.
-For downhill, you can get full knee and shin guards.
-These have extra padding that give you maximum coverage, not only do they protect you when you fall, but they stop you wacking your shins with your pedals.
+Heavy Duty – Heavy duty pads are for aggressive enduro and downhill riding.
+These will be much more bulky and have extra padding giving you maximum coverage.
+They protect you when you fall, but they also stop you wacking your shins with your pedals.
 The thing to look out for with these, (other than protection) is how they attach to your legs.
 Some are more comfortable than others, due to how they fasten.